Skip to main content

 Shadow Day IV

-"Today, I used critical thinking skills to advocate the the importance of continuing your education by coming to Sonoma State University," said David Suits, an FYE freshman.
+"Today, I used critical thinking skills to advocate the the importance of continuing your education by coming to Sonoma State University," said David Suits, a freshman participating in the Freshman Year Experience (FYE) program.

 Hopes were high on this rainy day.
 After weeks of planning and collaboration the day was here.
 It was Shadow Day 2012!
 At 9am students from Roseland University Prep (RUP) began to arrive.
 They walked across the campus to the Student Union where they waited to find their group leaders.